-Inform your Safeguarding Designated Officer as soon as possible.
+Inform your Safeguarding Designated Lead as soon as possible.

 Make a written record of the allegation, disclosure or incident which you must sign, date and record your position using the setting safeguarding record log forms.

-If you are concerned that a member of staff or adult in a position of trust poses a danger to a child or young person or that they might be abusing a child or young person you should report your concerns to the Safeguarding Designated Officer.
-Where those concerns relate to the Safeguarding Designated Officer however, this should be reported to the Chair of Trustees/Committee/Proprietor using the settings ‘Whistle blowing’ policy.
+If you are concerned that a member of staff or adult in a position of trust poses a danger to a child or young person or that they might be abusing a child or young person you should report your concerns to the DSL.
+Where those concerns relate to the DSL however, this should be reported to the Proprietor using the settings ‘Whistle blowing’ policy.